-- 6.1.1 Non-residential development is defined as all types of Use Classes except those under Class C of the Use Class Order 2016 (or subsequent).

-- 6.1.2 Guidance is provided for the following types of non-residential development:

-- Retail units;

-- Shopfronts;

-- Commercial/Industrial buildings;

-- Change of use;

-- Agricultural buildings; and

-- Equestrian development.

-- 6.1.3 All non-residential development must take account of the following considerations:

-- BREEAM;

-- Impact on neighbouring amenity; and

-- Local character.

-- 6.1.4 BREEAM BREEAM is the Building Research Establishment's Environmental Assessment Method.
+6.1.4 BREEAM - BREEAM is the Building Research Establishment's Environmental Assessment Method.
 In line with Policy 15 'Climate Change' all new non-domestic development must be assessed against the BREEAM assessment method (or any other national scheme which supersedes it).
 Where this requirement affects the viability of the scheme justification must be provided for not fully meeting this requirement.

-- 6.1.5 Impact on neighbouring amenity Developments should not impact on neighbouring amenity of buildings, regardless of their use.
-This includes through overbearance, overshadowing and overlooking nearby buildings and developments. - 6.1.6 Local character Developments should respect and enhance the local character through the use of appropriate materials, siting, scale and massing. - 6.1.7 Conservation Areas and Listed buildings Non-residential developments within Conservation Areas will need to pay special attention to the Conservation Area as a whole and must preserve or enhance the character of the area.
-New development should not adversely impact the significance of heritage assets, which include Conservation Areas and Listed buildings, notably Listed Buildings, where there is a statutory requirement to consider the impact on setting, and Conservation Areas.
-This would include development outside of a Conservation Area but within the setting.
+- 6.1.5 Impact on neighbouring amenity - Developments should not impact on neighbouring amenity of buildings, regardless of their use.
+This includes through overbearance, overshadowing and overlooking nearby buildings and developments. - 6.1.6 Local character Developments should respect and enhance the local character through the use of appropriate materials, siting, scale and massing. - 6.1.7 Heritage assets Non-residential developments within the setting of a heritage asset will need to pay special attention to the heritage asset as a whole and must preserve or enhance the character of the area.
+New development should not adversely impact the significance of heritage assets, notably Listed Buildings and Conservation Areas, where there is a statutory requirement to consider the impact on setting.
 The setting of non-designated heritage assets must also be considered.
 A non-designated heritage asset is an asset of historic value which is not designated nationally, but is of local importance.
-Please be aware the Council do not have a definitive list of non-designated heritage assets, they are often identified through the submission of planning applications. - 6.1.8 As with any development near heritage assets, designated or not, applicants need to use an appropriate Heritage Statement as a starting point, and they also need to carry out a setting assessment using Historic England guidance (for more information see the Historic England website: https://historicengland.org.uk/advice/hpg/has/setting/).
+Please be aware the Council do not have a definitive list of non-designated heritage assets, they are often identified through the submission of planning applications. - 6.1.8 As with any development near heritage assets, designated or not, applicants need to use an appropriate Heritage Statement as a starting point, and they also need to carry out a setting assessment using Historic England guidance (for more information see the Historic England website: https://historicengland.org.uk/advice/hpg/has/setting/ - 6.1.9 Crime prevention & community safety - non-residential developments should design out vulnerability to crime by incorporating the principles, concepts and physical security standards of the Secured by Design award scheme.

+Please note

-Please note - Proposals within a Conservation Area or for or near a Listed Building should be discussed with the Conservation Officer prior to applications being submitted.
+■ Proposals within the setting of a heritage asset should be discussed with the Conservation Officer prior to applications being submitted.